-The markets for our solutions are competitive and are subject to rapid technological change and other pressures created by changes in our industry.
+The markets for our solutions are highly competitive and are subject to rapid technological change and other pressures created by changes in our industry.
 We face varying levels of competition across our solution offerings.
-Our Collect & Review solutions, including the Cellebrite's Universal Forensic
+For more information, see "Part I, Item 5, Operating and Financial Review and Prospects-A. Operating Results-Competition."